img 6670

 Subscribe to get the latest posts sent to your email.

 1. Hi Greg, thanks for your question.
-If I understand your question correctly, nobody pays me to create content.
-It comes out of my own pocket in the sense that I allocate the time and create the content for my readers/viewers/interested parties.
-Some articles can take a day to create, which is expensive and partly why this sort of content is unusual.
-I’ve never been paid to create content, and I’m not sure how that would work.
+If I understand your question correctly, nobody pays me to create content, and I’ve never been paid to create it, though I wish I were!
+I allocate time away from the bench to write articles like this one.
+Some can take a day to put together, which is costly for me and one reason why this sort of content is unusual.
 Hopefully I’ve answered your question, but let me know if you have any follow-up!

 Scroll to Top